DeepuBhasin/Web-Developer-Notes/08 ReactJs/05-React-Redux-And-Middlwares/_Documentation.md

 **createSlice Arguments**
 1. name : is used in action type, and it must be unique, it represent a particular reducer in the state.
 2. initialState
-3. reducer/extraReducer : it handle specific action type/ implement business logic.
+3. reducer or extraReducer : it handle specific action type/ implement business logic.
+Reducer is use for synchronous and ExtraReducer is use for Asynchronous (it is use for promise handling).

+**⚠️ Note :** in Lates traditional Slice = Reducer + Action + Initial state
 ---

 ### 📘createAsync Thunk